hpjeonGIT/Tips/CV.md

   - A contractor for Corning Inc: Scientific Computing in M&S
   - Scientific SW development
     - Delivered web-interface engineering applications for EASA platform
-    - Developed MATLAB GUI application for constrained optimization solver
+    - Developed a MATLAB GUI application with constrained optimization solver
   - High Performance Computing
     - Parallelized peridynamics code using OpenMP and MPI (108x speed-up using 128 CPUs)
     - Built Calculix from scratch and deployed for multiple-processors